Kip Wilson Rechea

-Founder & Editor
+Founder & Essays Editor

-Writing stuff: I have an MFA from Columbia University, and some of my own writing can be found in “Guernica,” ” So To Speak,” “Ellipsis,” and “Poets and Writers.”
+Writing stuff: I have an MFA from Columbia University, and some of my own writing can be found in Guernica, So To Speak, Midwest Quarterly, and Poets and Writers Online.
 I’ve been the recipient of the Carolyn Doty Memorial Scholarship to the Squaw Valley Writers Community, and for six years I was a writing professor at Fairleigh Dickinson University.
-I may have written a novel or two, and I’m represented by Penn Whaling of the Ann Rittenberg Literary Agency.
 My YA writing memoir, “This is Not a Writing Manual: Notes for the Young Writer in the Real World” came out with Writer’s Digest Books in 2013.
 I’ve been working on a novel about Kathleen “Kick” Kennedy, fourth of the famed Kennedy kids, who goes and falls in love with a Protestant future duke on the eve of World War II.
 I’m represented by the marvelous Margaret O’Connor of Innisfree Literary.

 Personal stuff: While I’m still a California girl at heart, the fact is I’ve lived most of my life on the wrong coast.
 My parents whisked me away to Massachusetts right after I was born, so I spent the first 8 years of my life there, before the family moved back to California.
 After graduating from UC Berkeley, I moved to Brooklyn, NY, where I spent 6 years doing various jobs to support my writing habit (working as a nanny, bookstore clerk, personal assistant, manager of an olive oil shop…).
 While in grad school, I met my now-hubby Mike and we moved to Greenwich, CT, where we lived for six years.
 In the summer of 2010, we moved to Weston, MA and had a baby girl named Elena.
 When I’m not hanging with Elena, writing, or YARNing, I’m probably reading, cooking, or with friends.
 I might also be gardening, wasting time on Facebook, or watching something from the ol’ Netlflix queue.